aantsa/horror-movie-ranking/README.md

 This repository contains both front- and backend.
 Frontend was made with Angular and backend with Node.js.

-Application was build to storage data from horro movies and rank them by their subcategories as for now which are spookiness, gore and suspense.
+Application was build to storage data from horror movies and rank them by their subcategories as for now which are spookiness, gore and suspense.

 ## This app features
 - [x] Own database for restoring data.